 The range of support available from the District Council is set out below.
-This is mainly provided by the two full-time Community Planning Officers, based within the Place Shaping Team.
+This is mainly provided by the three full-time Community Planning Officers, based within the Place Shaping Team.

 - Initial advice provided to parish/town councils on the suitability, the process and the scope of neighbourhood planning, including an indication of the support available.
-This is usually best provided through a meeting with parish/town councillors. - Day to day advice and guidance via telephone/email or by officer attendance at meetings (e.g. related to process, community engagement methods, evidence gathering, policy development etc.). - Reviewing and commenting on draft documents that are produced by the Neighbourhood Plan steering group (e.g. budget and or timetable, consultation material, vision and objectives, policies, draft plan etc.). - Liaising with other relevant bodies (e.g. Broads Authority, Norfolk County Council and with other neighbourhood planning services/consultants). - Funding advice and potential financial support for developing the Neighbourhood Plan through the Council's Neighbourhood Planning Grant Scheme. - In kind support through the provision of various materials (e.g. hard copies and/or digitalised versions of maps, display boards for exhibitions and events etc.). - Networking opportunities between Neighbourhood Plan steering groups in Broadland, at quarterly Neighbourhood Plan Network meetings, held at the Council offices or online. - Development of a suite of guidance documents and templates to assist Neighbourhood Plan steering groups in the district, including the 'Neighbourhood Planning Guidance' booklet, specimen terms-of-reference, a sustainability appraisal template, definitions of terms etc. - Running a Broadland Neighbourhood Planning blog (https://southnorfolkandbroadlandclp.wordpress.com/) which provides local and national news updates, details of Neighbourhood Plan Network meetings, and a resource base featuring a wide range of guidance and toolkits that can be found on the web. - Providing training through a variety of means as and when resources become available.
+This is usually best provided through a meeting with parish/town councillors. - Day to day advice and guidance via telephone/email or by officer attendance at meetings (e.g. related to process, community engagement methods, evidence gathering, policy development etc.). - Reviewing and commenting on draft documents that are produced by the Neighbourhood Plan steering group (e.g. budget and or timetable, consultation material, vision and objectives, policies, draft plan etc.). - Liaising with other relevant bodies (e.g. Broads Authority, Norfolk County Council and with other neighbourhood planning services/consultants). - Funding advice and potential financial support for developing the Neighbourhood Plan through the Council's Neighbourhood Planning Grant Scheme. - In kind support through the provision of various materials (e.g. hard copies and/or digitalised versions of maps, display boards for exhibitions and events etc.). - Networking opportunities between Neighbourhood Plan steering groups in Broadland, at quarterly Neighbourhood Plan Network meetings, held at the Council offices or online. - Development of a suite of guidance documents and templates to assist Neighbourhood Plan steering groups in the district, including the 'Neighbourhood Planning Guidance' booklet, specimen terms-of-reference, a sustainability appraisal template, definitions of terms etc. - Providing training through a variety of means as and when resources become available.
 Training has included a series of community-led planning workshops, a series of events delivered by the Design Council, and other bespoke workshops/sessions delivered by Council officers, looking at issues such as SEA and project planning.

-• Producing a basic 'Parish Profile' document for newly-established Neighbourhood Plan steering groups, setting out key statistics, local plan policies and allocations, and statutory designations relevant to the parish.
+Producing a basic 'Parish Profile' document for newly established Neighbourhood Plan steering groups, setting out key statistics, local plan policies and allocations, and statutory designations relevant to the parish.

-The above list is not exhaustive and the Council will endeavour to accommodate the needs of Neighbourhood Plan steering groups, where appropriate and where resources are available.
+The above list is not exhaustive, and the Council will endeavour to accommodate the needs of Neighbourhood Plan steering groups, where appropriate and where resources are available.